serezha-goncharov/favqs-pytest-demo/README.md

 https://favqs.com/api

+Disclaimer:
-Disclaimer: The tests do not cover all the endpoints and all test-cases.
+- The tests do not cover all the endpoints and all test-cases.
 It is designed to develop and improve automation testing skills with Pytest and Allure
+- Required `Python 3.12`

 ## .env